tatilimongi/Secure_Password_Manager/README.md

 - **Two-Factor Authentication (2FA)**: Support for TOTP (Time-based One-Time Password) for enhanced account security.
 - **Master Password**: Protects access to all stored credentials.
 - **Audit and Breach Check**: Easily check if your passwords have been exposed in known data breaches.

+## Security Notes

+- **Advanced Encryption**: All stored credentials are secured using AES-GCM for authenticated encryption.
+- **Input Sanitization**: User-provided input is rigorously validated to prevent injection attacks or unsafe inputs.
+- **Sensitive Data Cleanup**: Mechanisms are in place to clear encryption keys and sensitive data from memory when the application shuts down.
+- The master password is never stored; only a hash is kept using BCrypt.
+- Clipboard operations are cleared after a short timeout to prevent leaks.
+- Passwords are never logged or displayed in plain text.

 ## Prerequisites